hundredrabbits/Pino/XOXO.md

 - Learning new things again.
   - Lessons = Learning = Growth
   - Work less, due to solar power.
+  - Make different items choices, what works on land won't necessarily work on a boat (computers, corrosion etc).
+Durability, simplicity and multi-functional.
 - More counciencious living:
   - Exit the loop of buy/sell when moving.
   - Own less, be more mobile.
 One thing enters, one leaves.